go-webauthn/webauthn/README.md

 ## Go Version Support Policy

-This library will officially support versions of go which are currently supported by the go maintainers (usually 3 minor versions) with a brief transition time (usually 1 patch release of go, for example if go 1.21.0 is released, we will likely still support go 1.17 until go 1.21.1 is released).
+This library; unless otherwise explicitly expressed; will officially support versions of go which are currently supported by the go maintainers (usually 3 minor versions) with a brief transition time (usually 1 patch release of go, for example if go 1.21.0 is released, we will likely still support go 1.17 until go 1.21.1 is released).
+These specific rules apply at the time of a published release.

 This library in our opinion handles a critical element of security in a dependent project and we aim to avoid backwards compatibility at the cost of security wherever possible.
 We also consider this especially important in a language like